are you accepting custom orders or will you remake pairs?

 why is your beadwork so expensive?

-i am a small business, this is my sole source of income. i have to account for a large range of expenses that come along with running a small business. i can't afford to pay myself low. i am trying to build a sustainable business and unfortunately that means my pricing needs to stay at a certain scale to get by, and live comfortably like i feel i deserve to.
+i am a small business, this is my sole source of income and i am the primary income earner in my small family unit. i have to account for a large range of expenses that come along with running a small business, including living in an expensive part of the world where cost of living is high. i can't afford to pay myself low, and honestly i really don't want to. i am trying to build a sustainable business and unfortunately that means my pricing needs to stay at a certain scale to get by, and live comfortably like i feel i deserve to.

-on top of this, i am an indigenous woman. we are notoriously under-valued in so many ways in colonial patriarchal society. it is very hard to stand up for myself. part of decolonizing and supporting slow fashion movements is being patient, and investing in makers.
+on top of this, i am an Indigenous woman. we are notoriously under-valued and often seen as disposable in so many ways in colonial patriarchal society. it is very hard to stand up for myself. part of decolonizing and supporting slow fashion movements is being patient, and investing in makers.

-examples of some of the things that cost me money: this website, paypal fees, credit card fees, money conversion fees, postage, pst, gst, income tax, beads, needles, thread, gemstones, crystals, hooks, envelopes, bubble envelopes, paper, kraft paper for my earring cards, packing supplies, my phone, accountants, my computer, glasses, eye care, lighting, self care for sore wrists and a sore neck!
+examples of some of the things that cost me money: this website, paypal fees, credit card fees, money conversion fees, postage, pst, gst, income tax, beads, needles, thread, gemstones, crystals, hooks, earring cards, packing supplies, my phone, accountants, my computer, glasses, eye care, lighting, self care for sore wrists and a sore neck!

-things that take up my time: designing, studying language, learning how to say words, learning new beading techniques, beading, untangling thread, writing out descriptions, photos, photo editing, uploading to websites, financing, accounting, social media, promotion, responding to inquiries, educating people about racism and indigenous rights, setting good boundaries for myself, packaging, walking or bussing to the post office, walking or bussing to the beading supply store.
+things that take up my time: designing, studying language, learning how to say words, learning new beading techniques, beading, untangling thread, writing out descriptions, photography, photo editing, uploading to websites, finances, taxes, accounting, social media, promotion, responding to inquiries, educating people about racism and indigenous rights, setting good boundaries for myself, doing therapy, careful thoughtful packaging, walking or bussing to the post office, walking or bussing to the beading supply store.

 i understand that it is frustrating when you can't afford something you want and deserve, i experience this all the time too! but to me the problem isn't the person creating the thing you want, the problem is capitalism. we aren't getting paid what we deserve, and i feel you! this is what i am trying to redirect my life to, to decolonize, to value myself and my skills. i hope you understand.